s1uns/s1uns/README.md

 Fullstack .NET/React Developer
 ------------------------------

-I'm just a 19 year old guy, whose passion is programming and creating something new.
+I'm just a 19-year-old guy, whose passion is programming and creating something new.
 I won't take your time with reading a huge article about default facts from a programming beginner.
 I just offer you my services and time, promising to do everything possible to accomplish your wish as fast and qualitatively as possible.

 *   :earth_africa: I'm based in Dnipro, Ukraine
 *   :neckbeard: Studying at Kharkiv National University of Radioelectronics